Rural health care in Australia

 Rural health care in Australia involves the delivery of health services by private, community and public hospitals in areas classified as rural and remote.
 Researchers note that the health of those living in rural areas is quantitatively and qualitatively different to those living in major metropolitan areas.
 These differences include often significant gaps in service delivery, accessibility and lower health outcomes.

 Rural areas and those who live in them are often understood as living in a spatially, economically, socially and culturally distinct group, although there are criticisms of this perspective.
 Despite the questions about the framing of rural and remote areas and health services as 'other' to the metropolitan norm or majority, the framing does "highlight a serious social and equity issue," particularly the gap in access and health outcomes for rural and remote populations.

 Rural and remote health care

 Rural and remote areas of Australia are classified according to a number of different schemes in relation to health care services and reporting.

-Rural areas are classified by the Australian Institute of Health and Welfare as those extending from large rural centres (urban centre population 25,000-99,999) through to rural areas with an urban centre population of less than 10,000.
+Rural areas are classified by the Australian Institute of Health and Welfare as those extending from large rural centres (urban centre population 25,000–99,999) through to rural areas with an urban centre population of less than 10,000.
 Remote areas are classified as remote centres (urban centre population > 4,999) through to those areas with less than 5,000 inhabitants.
-The Commonwealth Department of Health utilises a similar classification structure called the Australian Standard Geographical Classification - Remoteness Area which was created by the Australian Bureau of Statistics.
+The Commonwealth Department of Health utilises a similar classification structure called the Australian Standard Geographical Classification – Remoteness Area which was created by the Australian Bureau of Statistics.
 Alongside its 'Districts of Workforce Shortage' data, the Department provides interactive mapping of the country.

+International medical graduates (IMGs) constitute a significant proportion of the rural and remote medical workforce in Australia.
+Rural and remote areas experience substantially lower ratios of medical practitioners per population compared to major cities.
+The Area of Need framework, administered through state and territory health departments, enables the employment of IMGs under supervised limited registration to address critical medical workforce gaps, particularly in Modified Monash Model categories 4 to 7 locations.
+State health services including Western Australian Country Health Service, NT Health, and Queensland Health actively recruit IMGs to fill rural and remote medical officer positions under this framework.

 Primary Health Care (PHC) is defined by the World Health Organization as: